koumay/syrianarchive-investigations/drafts/Methodology.md

 ### B. Collection and secure preservation

 The collection and secure preservation of the digital evidence workflow ensures that the original content is not lost due to removal on corporate platforms.
 This is done by collecting and securely storing digital content on external backend servers before it goes through basic verification.
 It is then backed up securely on servers throughout the world.
 Videos are hashed with (SHA-256) and (Md5) consistent with current best practices and timestamped to ensure they are not tampered with after being collected from social media platforms (open source) or taken directly from sources (closed source).
 Simultaneously it is hashed and timestamped by an independent and impartial third party for reference and integrity purposes.
 Once verified, content is centrally published on the Syrian Archive website in an open-source format.
-The Syrian Archive uses the[ Littlefork software][4] for this process, a free and open source software developed for use in human rights investigations using online-based user generated content research.
+The Syrian Archive uses the [SugarCube software][4] for this process, a free and open source software developed for use in human rights investigations using online-based user generated content research.

 ### C. Processing, verification, and analysis